 \section{introduction}

-Quantum optics has passed its way to the experimental measuring and manipulation of individual quantum systems \cite{Haroche2013a,Wineland2013,Wang2015}, where the light-matter interaction plays an important role.
-With a further development of technology, there has been spurred great interest in exploring new physical mechanisms that enable an effective control of the interaction between individual quantum systems and photon fields.
+Quantum optics has advanced to the stage of experimental measurement and manipulation of individual quantum systems \cite{Haroche2013a,Wineland2013,Wang2015}, where the light-matter interaction plays an important role.
+With the further development of technology, there is now great interest in exploring new physical mechanisms that enable efficient control of the interaction between individual quantum systems and photon fields.
 Experimentally, with the reduction of the effective mode volume for the photons, strong and even ultra-strong light-matter coupling have been realized \cite{Wallraff2004,Guebrou2012,Niemczyk2010,Scalari2012}.
-Recently, a new scheme exploiting the mesoscopic characteristics of QD has been proposed \cite{Andersen2011}, with which the plasmon-matter interaction can be strongly modified.
+Recently, a new scheme exploiting the mesoscopic characteristics of QDs has been proposed \cite{Andersen2011}, by means of which the plasmon-matter interaction can be strongly modified.

 In most textbooks, the light-matter interaction is described under the dipole approximation (DA) \cite{Scully1997}, which works well in atomic systems where the variation of the field is negligible over the spatial extent of the emitter \cite{Cronin2009,Haroche2013b}.
-However, once the spatial variation of the field is pronounced, such as the surface plasmon polaritons (``SPPs" or just ``plasmons") bounded to the metal surface \cite{Raether1988,Tame2013}, and the emitter is spatial extended, such as the QD with several tens of nanometers \cite{Lodahl2015}, the validity of the DA is not clear a priori.
-Experimentally, a large derivation from the dipole theory was observed for QD in close proximity to a silver mirror \cite{Andersen2011}.
-Theoretical work indicates that it is the mesoscopic moment, mainly the quadrupolar term, of the QD that makes the DA broken, which has no equivalence in atomic systems \cite{Stobbe2012}.
-Recently, a microscopic theory for these mesoscopic quantum effects has been provided, which indicates that the mesoscopic moment originates from a circular quantum current density flowing along a curved path inside the QD \cite{Tighineanu2015}.
-In practice, as it can be tuned by controlling the size and shape of the QD \cite{Johansen2008}, the QD mesoscopic characteristics can be well exploited in the development of nanophotonic devices.
-Up to now, a significantly improved efficiency of the nanoplasmonic single-photon source with mesoscopic emitter has been theoretically studied \cite{Andersen2011}.
-Further more, as we know, the radiation behavior of emitter is determined by its interaction with the field, so that a study of the QD fluorescence modified and controlled by the mesoscopic QD characteristics is necessary and significant.
+However, once the spatial variation of the field becomes pronounced, such as when the surface plasmon polaritons, or just plasmons, are bounded to the metal surface \cite{Raether1988,Tame2013}, and the emitter is spatially extended, such as a QD several tens of nanometers in size \cite{Lodahl2015}, the validity of the DA is not clear a priori.
+Experimentally, a large derivation from the dipole theory was observed for QDs in close proximity to a silver mirror \cite{Andersen2011}.
+Theoretical work indicates that it is the mesoscopic moment, mainly the quadrupolar term, of the QD that invalidates the DA, which has no equivalence in atomic systems \cite{Stobbe2012}.
+Recently, a microscopic theory of these mesoscopic quantum effects has been provided, which indicates that the mesoscopic moment originates from a circular quantum current density flowing along a curved path inside the QD \cite{Tighineanu2015}.
+In practice, as they can be tuned by controlling the size and shape of the QD \cite{Johansen2008}, the QD mesoscopic characteristics can be exploited for the development of nanophotonic devices.
+Up to now, a significantly improved efficiency of the nanoplasmonic single-photon source with a mesoscopic emitter has been theoretically predicted \cite{Andersen2011}.
+Further more, as we know, the radiation behavior of an emitter is determined by its interaction with the field, so that a study of the QD fluorescence modified and controlled by the mesoscopic QD characteristics is necessary and significant.

-In this work, based on a model containing the mesoscopic QD effects, we study the spontaneous emission and resonance fluorescence of QD at different QD orientations in a hybrid QD-metal nanosystem.
+In this work, based on a model containing the mesoscopic QD effects, we study the spontaneous emission and resonance fluorescence of QDs at different orientations in a hybrid QD-metal nanosystem.
 Significant deviations from the dipole theory are found when the QD is positioned within the penetration depth of the plasmons into the dielectric.
-Firstly, due to the cross-interaction between the dipole moment and the mesoscopic moment of the QD, the rotation symmetry of the fluorescence over the QD orientation under the DA is distroyed.
-Secondly, as a result of the cooperative action between the dipole moment and the mesoscopic moment of the QD, features of the fluorescence (decay rate of the spontaneous emission and widths and intensity of the resonance fluorescence spectrum) deviate largely from that under the dipole theory.
+Firstly, due to the cross-interaction between the dipole moment and the mesoscopic moment, the rotation symmetry of the fluorescence over the QD orientation under the DA is destroyed.
+Secondly, as a result of the cooperative action between the dipole moment and the mesoscopic moment, features of the fluorescence, such as the decay rate of the spontaneous emission and the widths and intensity of the resonance fluorescence spectrum, deviate significantly from that under the dipole theory.
 By exploiting the mesoscopic QD effects, the fluorescence can be well controlled.
-The spontaneous decay rate can be either strengthened or weakened and the resonance fluorescence spectrum can be controlled switching between the single coherent peak and the Mollow-type triplet by varying values of the mesoscopic moment.
-Our parameters are all within the experimental research.
+The spontaneous decay rate can be either strengthened or weakened, and the resonance fluorescence spectrum can be switched between a single coherent peak and the Mollow-type triplet by varying the mesoscopic moment.
+Our parameters are all within the values attained already in actual experiments.